PREVIEW-Amazon investors eye revenue, cloud growth and retail margins ahead of earnings

 Investors are also looking to see how Amazon's advertising business intersects with more language models and generative AI.
 The company's advertising business was seeing "robust growth" due to its machine learning investment, Chief Executive Andy Jassy said in the first-quarterearnings call

-Investors will also compare Amazon's ad business with Google, which on Tuesday reported a 3.3% increase in advertising revenue to $58.1 billion despite a broader advertising pullback.
+Investors will compare Amazon's ad business with Google, which last week reported a 3.3% increase in advertising revenue to $58.1 billion despite a broader advertising pullback.

 Ad sales for Google's YouTube video service unit rose 4.4% to $7.67 billion compared to last year.